 When done correctly, staining and color are the last step.

-First, do the work to find comparable product sizes, blend bricks, and finally add color.
-Try to get as close as you can with your base material, and leave staining and color are the last resort.
+First, do the work to find comparable product sizes, blend bricks, and finally add color if needed.
+Try to get as close as you can with your base material, and leave staining and color as the last resort.

 Do not wait until it is too late to think about the brick.
 If you do you will have to settle!

-People wait too long to maintain the existing brick.
-Architects might spec a brick-based on an idea of its qualities.
-What Foster suggests is that somewhere early in the process someone should think about matching the existing brick and get those details into the final plans and specifications.
+There are times when architects spec a brick they write “match-existing,” instead of actually selecting a brick at that time.
+What Foster suggests is that somewhere early in the process someone should think about matching the existing brick and get those details into the plans and specifications.

 That way, an often 10-18 week lead time on the near-identical brick can be developed, manufactured, and transported to the job site that will be needing that brick at the correct point in the project timeline.